Historic Emergence of Diversity in Painting: Heterogeneity in Chromatic Distance in Images and Characterization of Massive Painting Data Set: Results

-The development of these new painting techniques is also closely related to the rise of novel painting genres.
-The rise in popularity of portraits after the fifteenth century led to a couple of significant developments in painting technique such as chiaroscuro and tenebrism mentioned above (Fig.~\ref{Technique}(c)).
-Still life shows notable changes during the sixteenth century, reaching the peak in the seventeenth century (Fig.~\ref{Technique}(d)).
-The increase of $S$ in still life in the sixteenth century is attributed to the change of themes and subjects.
-In the prior half of the century, Dutch painters like Pieter Aertsen (1508--1575) and Joachim Beuckelaer (1533--1573) intentionally combined still life and depiction of biblical scenes in the background, while in the latter half artists began to highlight still objects by incorporating chiaroscuro previously found in portraits resulting high $S$~\cite{Kleiner2016}.
+The emergence of such novel painting techniques is also closely related to the rise of novel painting genres: The ability to highlight the subject is credited for the rise in demand for portraits, for instance (Fig~\ref{Technique}~(c)).
+Still life, on the other hand, shows notable changes during the sixteenth century, reaching its peak in the seventeenth century (Fig~\ref{Technique}~(d)).
+The increase of $S$ in still life in the sixteenth century coincides with the changes in themes and subjects: In the first half of the century, Dutch painters such as Pieter Aertsen (1508--1575) and Joachim Beuckelaer (1533--1573) intentionally combined still life with detailed and bright depictions of biblical scenes in the background, while in the second half artists began to highlight still objects by incorporating chiaroscuro previously heavily used in portraits, resulting in high $S$~\cite{Kleiner2016}.